-In order to benefit from diversity - you have to make sure people with diverse knowledge and experience - are included in decision making process.
-Otherwise, you are making decisions in the dark and that's exactly what were trying to avoid by recruiting in diverse people.
+In order to benefit from diversity - you have to make sure people with diverse knowledge and experience - are included in the decision-making process.
+Otherwise, you are making decisions in the dark and that's exactly what we're trying to avoid by recruiting diverse people.

 It turns out we humans are really tribal.
 We don't trust others and if we don't trust - we don't collaborate.
 Also - some people have learned that - they can get their way if they just - exclude those pesky others who have different ideas.

 In order to create a culture of inclusion- you have to simultaneously build up trust and get rid of the people who dominate through bullying and other obnoxious behavior.
 This is why my book - The Bully Vaccine - is subtitled: How to inoculate yourself against bullies and other petty people. https://humanistlearning.com/the-bully-vaccine-book/

 Recruiting in diversity is actually fairly easy once you decide to do it.
 The harder part is how to make sure those diverse people are nurtured and included so that they can be their best and contribute to the organization - instead of being marginalized by your other employees.